RezaTabriziMAX/PSYBOT-AI/README.md

 ### 1. Enter Orbit

-Players begin their journey as explorers navigating through orbital space filled with drifting debris and hidden fragments.
+Players begin their journey by entering orbital space and controlling an explorer unit navigating through floating debris and fragmented structures.

 ---

 ### 2. Discover Fragments

-While exploring the orbit, players encounter scattered fragments hidden among the debris.
-Each fragment represents a collectible resource within the SPCFRAG system.
+Fragments are scattered across the orbit, hidden within debris fields.
+Players must explore and locate these valuable pieces.

 ---

 ### 3. Collect Debris

-Players collect fragments while clearing orbital debris.
-This creates the core gameplay loop where exploration leads to discovery.
+Players collect fragments while clearing space debris.
+Each collected object contributes to the fragment economy.

 ---

 ### 4. Convert to Rewards

-Collected fragments can be exchanged within the ecosystem for token rewards or other on-chain incentives.
+Collected fragments can be converted into project tokens or redeemed through reward mechanisms within the ecosystem.

 ---

-# The SPCFRAG Vision

-SPCFRAG is designed as a simple experimental model exploring how gameplay interaction can generate digital economic activity.

-Rather than focusing purely on speculation, SPCFRAG introduces a narrative where exploration, discovery, and community participation drive the ecosystem forward.

-As more explorers enter orbit and collect fragments, the system grows stronger and more dynamic.

-The long-term goal is to transform a simple fragment-collection mechanic into a living on-chain environment powered by player activity.
+# Fragment Economy

+The ORBFRAG ecosystem revolves around **Fragments** as its core resource.

+Fragments represent:

+- Exploration effort
+- Player activity
+- Digital energy within the system

+Fragments can be used to:

+- Convert into tokens
+- Access reward pools
+- Participate in future ecosystem features

+Through this system, gameplay interaction is directly linked to value creation.

 ---

+# Vision

+ORBFRAG is more than a simple exploration concept.

+It is an experiment designed to test whether gameplay, attention, and decentralized liquidity can combine to form a sustainable on-chain ecosystem.

+By transforming exploration into fragments and fragments into rewards, ORBFRAG creates a dynamic system powered entirely by community participation.

+As more explorers enter orbit, the fragment economy grows stronger.

+---

 # Community

-The SPCFRAG community represents a group of explorers navigating orbital space together.
+The ORBFRAG community is composed of explorers navigating the orbit together.

-Community members participate in discovery, discussion, and expansion of the ecosystem.

-Every explorer contributes to the growing fragment economy.
+Every participant contributes to the system by discovering fragments and expanding the ecosystem.

-Welcome to the orbit.
+Every fragment matters.

 ---

 # Join the Mission

-The fragments are already out there.
+Fragments are already drifting in orbit.

 All that's left is to explore.